I wrote a book. It’s about food and farming in Niagara.

 Order Niagara Food: A Flavourful History of the Peninsula’s Bounty (History Press 2014) now:

-Niagara Food will also be available locally at book stores and the following vendors:
+Niagara Food will also be available locally at independent and major book stores.

 Come out and say hi at one of the upcoming events where I will be speaking and/or selling books: